Cherry Shrimp Molting Problems: How To Deal With Those?

 Affect of GH

 GH stands for General Hardness.
-It measures the amount of Magnesium and Calcium in the water along with some other minerals.
+It measures the amount of magnesium and calcium in the water, along with other minerals.

-Among the total calcium need for the new exoskeleton, about 25% of the calcium will be absorbed from the old exoskeleton.
+Among the total calcium needed for the new exoskeleton, about 25% of the calcium will be absorbed from the old exoskeleton.
 The rest will be absorbed from the water column.

 Also, let us not forget about Magnesium.
-It helps the shrimps to absorb calcium carbonate and form the new exoskeleton.
+It helps the shrimps to absorb calcium carbonate and form a new exoskeleton.

-If the GH gets too low, the cherry shrimps will face a harder to molt and form a new healthy exoskeleton.
-As a result, the shrimps keep exposed to danger for a longer amount of time.
+If the GH gets too low, the cherry shrimp will find it harder to molt and form a new healthy exoskeleton.
+As a result, the shrimps will remain exposed to danger for a longer amount of time.
 On the other hand, too much calcium carbonate in the water can also pose some other problems.

 Low Calcium vs High Calcium

-It is known that calcium sulfate helps to stabilize the pH in the aquarium water.
-That’s why many aquarium products use calcium sulfate.
+Calcium sulfate helps stabilize the pH in aquarium water, which is why many aquarium products use it.
 However, there is a downside to using calcium sulfate.

-By using calcium sulfate, the amount of calcium in the water gets too high.
-As a result, The GH reading spiles high.
-In such a case, the exoskeleton of the shrimp gets too rigid and difficult to molt.
-So, the shrimp spends more energy to molt which can cause stress and eventually, death.
+By using calcium sulfate, the amount of calcium in the water increases.
+As a result, The GH reading spikes.
+In such a case, the shrimp’s exoskeleton becomes too rigid and difficult to molt.
+So, the shrimp spends more energy molting, which can cause stress and eventually death.

 This causes the shrimp to stress and die shortly after a molting or any other change.

-If your shrimp tank has soft water, meaning the amount of calcium is on the lower side, you can use cuttlebones instead of calcium blocks.
-Calcium blocks can cause too much calcium to be absorbed in the water.
-A more subtle and safer approach is to use cuttlebones.
+If your shrimp tank has soft water, meaning the amount of calcium is low, you can use cuttlebones instead of calcium blocks.
+Calcium blocks can cause too much calcium to be absorbed in the water, so cuttlebones are a more subtle and safer approach.

 Blanched Vegetables

-A balanced diet is the key to get successful molting.
-Cherry Shrimps love to graze on Algae and Biofilm.
-However, they also need a specific set of nutrient which you can’t get from algae.
+A balanced diet is the key to successful molting.
+Cherry Shrimp love to graze on Algae and biofilms.
+However, they also need a specific set of nutrients that algae do not provide.

-If your shrimps are having problems with molting, then a great natural trick will be to feed them blanched Kale.
-Kale is very rich in minerals, vitamin, and other nutrients.
-Also, shrimps love to graze on blanched kale.
+If your shrimps are having problems with molting, a great natural trick is to feed them blanched Kale.
+Kale is very rich in minerals, vitamins, and other nutrients, and shrimps love to graze on it.

-I also provide blanched cucumber and zucchini to my shrimps.
-They love to graze on these too!
-Always keep the diet interesting to make sure your cherry shrimps are attracted to the food.
+I also give my shrimp blanched cucumbers and zucchini.
+They love to graze on these, too!
+Always keep the diet interesting to ensure your cherry shrimp are attracted to the food.

 amano shrimp and blue cherry shrimp feeding on cucumber